 Bio

-Charlie Buckholtz attended Williams College, received an MFA in fiction writing from Syracuse University, and rabbinical ordination from the Bat Ayin Yeshiva.
+Charlie received a BA in English Literature from Williams College, an MFA in fiction writing from Syracuse University, and rabbinical ordination from the Bat Ayin Yeshiva.
+He travels often, but is based in Takoma Park, MD, where he lives with his wife and son.

 PBS Religion & Ethics Newsweekly: "Charlie & Sedar" (VIDEO)